Best Baby Kick Counter Apps in 2026

 ★ 4.8 (7M+ reviews) Free + Premium

-Flo is the most comprehensive pregnancy tracking app available, but its approach to fetal movement is broad rather than dedicated.
+Flo is a comprehensive pregnancy tracking app, but its approach to fetal movement is broad rather than dedicated.
 In pregnancy mode, you can log symptoms including baby movements.
-However, Flo doesn't have a timed kick counting session with a counter that tracks how long it takes to feel 10 movements.
+However, Flo does not provide the same structured timed kick-counting session that records how long it takes to feel 10 movements.

-This matters because the clinical value of kick counting comes from timed sessions and pattern tracking over days.
-Logging "baby kicked today" as a symptom is different from recording "10 kicks in 12 minutes on Tuesday, 10 kicks in 18 minutes on Wednesday."
-The latter reveals patterns that can flag potential concerns early.
+This distinction matters because the value of kick counting comes from timed sessions and pattern tracking over days.
+Logging “baby kicked today” is different from recording “10 movements in 12 minutes on Tuesday and 10 movements in 18 minutes on Wednesday.”
+The second format is more useful for noticing changes.

-Flo's strength is everything else it does during pregnancy.
-If you're using Flo for week-by-week tracking and content, just pair it with a dedicated kick counter like ZenPregnancy or Count the Kicks for your daily movement tracking.
+Flo’s strength is broad cycle, symptom, and pregnancy tracking.
+If you already use Flo for week-by-week content, consider pairing it with a dedicated kick counter such as ZenPregnancy or Count the Kicks for daily movement sessions.

 What's good